Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Introduction

 which can be reformulated based on whether the teacher's prediction agrees with the ground truth, i.e., $\hat{\bm{y}}_{\mathrm{t}} = \bm{y}_{\mathrm{gt}}$

-where $\mathbbm{1}$ is the indicator function, applied pixel-wise, that activates the corresponding term based on whether $\hat{\bm{y}}_{\mathrm{t}}$ matches ground truth $\bm{y}_{\mathrm{gt}}$.
-When the temporally lagged teacher label agrees with the ground truth, the loss simplifies to
+where $\mathds{1}(\cdot)$ is the indicator function, applied pixel-wise, that activates the corresponding term based on whether $\hat{\bm{y}}_{\mathrm{t}}$ matches ground truth $\bm{y}_{\mathrm{gt}}$.
+When the teacher label (temporally averaged signal) consensus with the ground truth, the loss simplifies to

 indicating reinforcement of the ground truth signal.
-When the teacher-generated label disagrees with the ground truth, the loss becomes
+When the teacher label disagrees with the ground truth, the loss becomes

 which reflects competing gradients from two sources, balancing the optimization of $\hat{\bm{y}}$ in different directions.